chipweinberger/flutter_blue_plus/README.md

         // 1. typically, start a periodic timer that tries to
         //    periodically reconnect, or just call connect() again right now
         // 2. you must always re-discover services after disconnection!
-        // 3. you should cancel all stream subscriptions }
+    }
 });